ytomofuji/JMAG_JVD/README.md

 ・`THREADS`: Number of the threads
 ・`LENGTH`: Minimum length of the contigs used for the subsequent analyses (2,000 bp was used in the original manuscript)

+This script performs de novo assembly by metaspades and mapping back of the seuqnecing reads to the assembled contigs by bowtie2.
-This script outputs contigs and their coverages which were used for the subsequent binning.
+Contigs and their coverages which were used for the subsequent binning were obtained in this step.

 ## Step2.
 Binning
 Binning with metabat2, maxbin2, and concoct was performed with the script `02_binning_and_merge.sh`.